Steve Lovell (Welsh footballer): Managerial career

 In January 2019 Lovell led Gillingham to victory over Premier League side Cardiff City in the 3rd round of the FA Cup, earning a 4th round draw against his home town club Swansea City, who eventually knocked the Gills out of the tournament.

 With two matches remaining in the season, and the team effectively safe from relegation in 13th place, Lovell was sacked from the role in April 2019, with a year of his contract remaining.

 Lovell was appointed as Director of Football at National League side Ebbsfleet United in January 2020, but left the role after just 9 months.

 On 13 January 2021, Lovell was appointed as manager of National League South side Welling United.
 Following the early curtailment of the season shortly after his appointment, Lovell continued with the club into the following season however on 20 September 2021, Lovell was announced to have resigned from his position.

 In January 2022, he became caretaker manager again at Gillingham after the dismissal of Steve Evans.
 On 31 January 2022, following the appointment of Neil Harris, Lovell again departed the club.
 In April 2022 he was appointed as manager of Isthmian League South East Division Ramsgate.
 Lovell departed the club on 30 January 2023 with Ramsgate sitting in second place in the division.

 In May 2023, he was appointed manager of recently relegated Isthmian League South East Division club Herne Bay on a two-year deal.
 In January 2025, Lovell was sacked from Herne Bay with the club sat in 17th place in the table, and 7 points above the relegation zone.
 Lovell confirmed in an interview that he was informed of his sacking via a late night phone call from chairman Matt Barman.

 Personal life

 Lovell's father Alan was also a footballer, although he only managed a single professional appearance for Stockport County.
 Lovell's son Mark also became a footballer, turning professional with his father's old club Gillingham in 2001.
 He also made only one professional appearance before dropping into non-league football.
+His second son, Nick, is a youth coach at Gillingham.